mushroomhostage/EnchantMore/README.md

 * [Sublimation](http://dev.bukkit.org/server-mods/sublimation/) - silk touch ice, no longer overpowered
 * [SilkSpawners](http://dev.bukkit.org/server-mods/silkspawners/) - pickup and move mob spawners with silk touch

+Got a cool idea for a new effect?
+I can't promise I'll implement everything, but all suggestions are welcome!
+Feel free to discuss your ideas below, or open a [ticket](http://dev.bukkit.org/server-mods/enchantmore/tickets/) for more specific requests.
+Including the specific item + enchantment name is appreciated, preferably from the available [wanted effects](http://dev.bukkit.org/server-mods/enchantmore/pages/wanted-effects/) list.